HM: Hybrid Masking for Few-Shot Segmentation: Methodology

-We aim to achieve maximum cosine similarity between query features and support features so that the network can more accurately and efficiently learn to segment a target object.
+We aim to maximize target information from the support set so that the network can efficiently learn to provide more accurate segmentation of a target object.

-The overall structure of the proposed method is shown in Fig.~\ref{fig:overall_architecture}.
-We obtain two feature maps using IM and FM.
-Following the work of FPN~\cite{FPN,HSNet}, we extract these features maps using deep convolutional layers and stack them to create 4D correlation tensors.
-We propose hybrid masking to merge these feature maps and find the correlation between the support features and query features using cosine similarity.
-This correlation set is fed into the encoder and the decoder, which takes full advantage of the given features to predict the target object mask.
+The overall architecture when our proposed HM is integrated into a FSS baseline is shown in Fig.~\ref{fig:overall_architecture}.
+We obtain two feature maps, $F^{IM}$ and $F^{FM}$, using IM and FM respectively.
+These two feature maps are merged by hybrid masking~(Alg.~\ref{alg:two}) to generate HM feature map $F^{HM}$.
+This HM feature map will be used as input for HSNet and VAT, which takes full advantage of the given features to predict the target object mask.

-\textbf{Input Masking (IM).} IM~\cite{OSLSM} eliminates background pixels by multiplying the support image with its corresponding support mask because of two empirical reasons.
-(1)~The network tends to be biased towards the largest object in the image, which is not our target object to be segmented.
-(2)~The variance of the output parameters will be increased by the background information.
+\textbf{Input Masking~(IM).} IM~\cite{OSLSM} eliminates background pixels by multiplying the support image with its corresponding support mask because of two empirical reasons.~(1)~The network has a tendency to favor the largest object in the image, which is not the object we want to segment.~(2)~The background information will result in an increase in the variance of the output parameters.

 Suppose we have the RGB support image $I^s \in \mathbb{R}^{3 \times w \times h}$ and a support mask $\mathbf{M}^s \in \{0,1\}^{w \times h}$ in the image space, where $w$ and $h$ are the width and height of the image.
 IM, computed as